KCKhoo/rag_chatbot/README.md

 ## Goals
 1. Develop a RAG chatbot to provide accurate answers to user queries using FAQs
-2. Create a Streamlit UI to interact with the chatbot in real-time
+2. Create a Streamlit UI to interact with the chatbot in real-time.
+Link: https://ragmalaychatbot.streamlit.app/

 ## Tech Stack
 - LLM: Google Gemini